vlouf/metis-radar/README.md

 # metis-radar

-Quality control check of dual-polarisation radars (Μῆτις is the greek godess of quality!)
+Quality control check of dual-polarisation radars (Μῆτις is the greek godess of quality!).
+For ODIM H5 radar files.

 ## Bibliography